 Can anyone apply?

 Fellowships at the SVA GroundFloor Incubator are available only to alumni of the School of Visual Arts.
 Graduates of any SVA program, grad or undergrad, may apply.

 How do I apply?

-Scroll down to the GET INVOLVED section of this site and click BECOME A FELLOW.
+Contact us to become a fellow.
 Fill out the email form and we will send you a preliminary application.